-Int.
-No. 1699: In relation to time frames for runaway and homeless youth shelter services Int.
-No. 1699 would serve to align local law with the recently amended New York State RHYA by extending the lengths of time for which runaway youth can remain in crisis shelters and homeless youth can remain in TIL shelters.15 As described above, the current shelter time limits create an untenable cycle in which RHY are often unable to work quickly enough to make suitable living arrangements and are regularly discharged from shelters back to the streets.
+This bill, which contains identical language to Int.
+No. 1699 proposed last session, would serve to align local law with the recently amended New York State RHYA by extending the lengths of time that runaway youth can remain in crisis shelters and homeless youth can remain in TIL shelters.24 The current shelter time limits create an untenable cycle in which RHY are often unable to work quickly enough to make suitable living arrangements and are regularly discharged from shelters back to the streets.
 These proposed extended time limits are an important step toward allowing the shelter system to genuinely support our young people as they work to emerge from the system no longer homeless, rather than to perpetuate that cycle.
-The State has recognized this reality, and the City should do the same.
+The State has recognized this reality, and the City should formally do the same with this legislation.